-The Accessible Electronic Document Community of Practice (AED CoP) created this series of videos to explain and demonstrate the minimum steps needed to ensure your Microsoft PowerPoint presentation is Section 508 conformant.
+The Accessible Electronic Document Community of Practice (AED CoP) created this series of videos to explain and demonstrate the minimum steps needed to ensure your Microsoft Excel spreadsheet is Section 508 conformant.

 Module 0: Introduction & Background

-Learn the minimum steps needed to ensure your PowerPoint presentation is Section 508 conformant.
+Learn the minimum steps needed to ensure your Microsoft Excel worksheet is Section 508 conformant.

 Module 2: Ensuring the Contrast Ratio Between Text and Background is Sufficient